-Perhaps a bigger issue is the fact that traditional analytics is not “unified.”
+An even bigger issue is the fact that traditional analytics is not “unified.”

 For instance, many retailers run promotions while lacking integration between promotion and inventory management processes.
-These retailers are therefore unable to account the demand uplift resulting from the promotion.
+These retailers are therefore unable to account for the demand uplift resulting from the promotion.
 They do not know how much inventory they should have on hand to satisfy the uplift generated by the promotion itself.
 This means these retailers will:

 - Sell off existing inventory at a discounted price

 - Not match demand, losing out on potential sales